-This low-carb and Keto Salsa Verde Chicken Bake is amazingly easy and delicious for a dinner the whole family is going to love!
-And this tasty recipe with chicken, cheese, and slightly spicy Salsa Verde only has 4 net carbs per serving.
+This Salsa Verde Chicken Bake is an amazingly easy and delicious dinner the whole family is going to love!
+And this recipe with chicken, cheese, and slightly spicy Salsa Verde is low-carb, Keto, and gluten-free, if you care about that.

-Pin Salsa Verde Chicken Bake to try it later!
+Pin the Salsa Verde Chicken to try it later!

 Salsa Verde Chicken Bake finished recipe in baking dish

-Today I’m featuring this recipe for Salsa Verde Chicken Bake as my Friday Favorites pick for this week.
-When the idea to use my favorite Salsa Verde in a recipe with chicken and lots of cheese popped into my head, Kara and I tested the recipe several times to get it just right for you!
-And every time we made it we both gobbled up the Salsa Verde Chicken, and I devoured my share of the leftovers as well!
+Salsa Verde Chicken Bake is my Friday Favorites pick for this week, and it’s an easy dinner that everyone who likes green chile salsa is going to love!
+When the idea to use Salsa Verde in a recipe with chicken and lots of cheese popped into my head, Kara and I tested the recipe several times.
+And every time we made it we both gobbled up the Salsa Verde Chicken, and I devoured the leftovers as well!

-I hope people are enjoying this perfectly seasoned, slightly spicy, and cheesy chicken bake recipe as much as we did.
-Salsa Verde Chicken is absolutely perfect for an ultra-easy low-carb and Keto chicken dinner that’s quick enough to make on a work night!
+And it seems other people are enjoying this perfectly seasoned, slightly spicy, and cheesy chicken recipe.
+Salsa Verde Chicken is perfect for an ultra-easy low-carb and Keto chicken dinner that’s quick enough to make on a work night!
+And the fun Mexican salt and pepper shakers in these photos are from Gorky Pottery, which I visited when I went to Mexico!

 What ingredients do you need?